8 Signs You’re Ready to Run a Marathon!

 5. Your body is handling the training

 Many runners make the mistake of pushing too hard in training.
-The result is a training cycle plagued by nagging niggles, or even full fledged injuries.
+The result is a training cycle plagued by nagging niggles, or even full-fledged injuries.

 If you’re doing too much in training, and suffering frequent setbacks because of fatigue, niggles or injuries, it’s a clear sign that you are overreaching.
 While marathon training should be taxing, you need to stay within your body’s limits to get ready for race day.